Last Updated on

 2) Pick green, firm raw mangoes.
 Wash the mango ( you can gently scrub it).
 Pat it dry using a kitchen towel.

 3) Using a cut board and a good knife cut the mango.
 Do not peel the skin.
 You can also cut all the pieces which are around the shell, that will give gravy to the pickle.

 4) Transfer the cut mango pieces in to a wide plate.
-Using a clean kitchen towel,wipe the mangoes dry.
+Using a clean kitchen towel,wipe the mango dry.
 It is one of the most important steps in this recipe.
 We want to take away the excess moisture from the mangoes.
 After you wipe it, let the mangoes dry in the same plate for at least 2 more hours.
 This will help remove any extra moisture the mangoes have.